Skip To Main Content

 Game Recap: Men's Basketball |

-Wilkes Men's Basketball Falls in Close Contest to Susquehanna 76-72 in the Landmark Championship Game
+Wilkes Men's Basketball Falls in Close Contest to Susquehanna 76-72 in the Landmark Championship

-Wilkes Men's Basketball Falls in Close Contest to Susquehanna 76-72 in the Landmark Championship Game
+Wilkes Men's Basketball Falls in Close Contest to Susquehanna 76-72 in the Landmark Championship

 WILKES-BARRE, Pa. - The Wilkes University men's basketball team fell just short of the Landmark Conference Championship Saturday night against Susquehanna, falling to the No. 6 River Hawks 76-72.